wwwzrb/LigBee-Review/README.md

-It can be observed that LigBee takes chip sequence as input and output the decoded LoRa packet.
-The only difference is that LigBee uses `quad-to-byte` to covert phase shift to chip sequence, while ZigBee RX takes phase shift as input directly.
+It can be observed that LigBee takes chip sequence as input and outputs the decoded LoRa packet.
+The only difference is that LigBee uses `quad-to-byte` to covert phase shift to chip sequence, while ZigBee RX takes phase shift as input and outputs the decoded ZigBee packet.

 ### Layout
 ```